 This morning we head west to Killarney.
 With time in hand, we take the scenic route through Macroom, and side track to visit incredibly picturesque Gougane Barra.
 This makes a perfect stop, with St Finbarr’s little church set romantically on a small island in the lake.
 Later we continue to Killarney where we stay the next three nights.
 This afternoon we have included a scenic lake cruise on Lough Léin on board The Lily of Killarney.
 Later, at Ross Castle, we board our horse drawn Jaunting Cars, for a tour through the Killarney National Parklands.

-Today we enjoy a scenic drive around the incredibly picturesque Dingle Peninsula, famous for its beauty and as setting for many of the scenes in the film ‘Ryan’s Daughter”.
+Today we enjoy a scenic drive around the incredibly picturesque Dingle Peninsula, famous for its beauty and is the setting for many of the scenes in the film ‘Ryan’s Daughter'.
 At the far end of the peninsula we stop and visit the Blasket Heritage Centre at Dún Chaoin (Dunquin).
 This fascinating museum focuses on the unique Blasket community who lived on the wild and remote Islands until their evacuation in 1953.
-With its interactive displays, models, and artwork the centre tells the story of traditional subsistence life on the island, their culture and struggle for existence.
+With its interactive displays, models and artwork, the centre tells the story of traditional subsistence life on the island, their culture and struggle for existence.
 All this, with a fantastic back drop of sweeping views across to the islands.
 Later we make an afternoon stop in the quaint village of Dingle, on Dingle Bay.
-Your evening is at leisure in Killarney.
-The vibrant town full of shops, restaurants and music bars is waiting for you, right outside your hotel door.

-Day 7: Ring of Kerry & Derrynane House
+Day 8: Ring of Kerry, Derrynane House and Killarney ‘My Time’

 Today we will drive along the Wild Atlantic Way around the entire Iveragh Peninsula, known better as the Ring of Kerry.
 Renowned for its grand scenery, we make a special visit to Derrynane House, which was the ancestral home of the “great Liberator of Ireland” Daniel O’Connell (there is a statue of him by Parliament House in Melbourne).
 The house makes a fascinating visit having been restored to its former glory with genuine period furnishings.
 Make sure you take a stroll through its ‘fairy garden’ and along the windswept beach to the rocky headland.
 The remainder of the day is at leisure in Killarney.
+The vibrant town, full of shops, restaurants and music bars, is waiting for you.
 This evening, maybe visit a local pub for some music and the ‘craic’.

 Driving north we make our first stop at Foynes to enjoy a guided visit of the Flying Boat Museum.
 Foynes has some important connections to Australia.
 The destination of two of the last flying boats ever to leave was ‘Down Under’.
 Foynes also claims to be the birthplace of Irish coffee and we enjoy a demonstration on how to make it properly.
 Naturally we must ensure they still make it right, so we enjoy a cup too!
 We will also stop to reflect at the incredibly moving ‘Boy at the Workhouse Door’ famine memorial near Ennistymon.
 Later we continue to the Cliffs of Moher to take in the incredible views along the mighty cliffs battered by the incessant Atlantic waves.
 Driving through ‘The Burren’ we continue to Galway where we stay three nights.

-Driving across Ireland we reach the Brú na Bóinne Visitor Centre where we stop to visit the ancient megalithic tombs of Newgrange.
-Stepping back in time, these UNESCO World Heritage listed passage tombs pre-date the Egyptian pyramids and epitomize ancient Neolithic history.
+Driving across Ireland we stop to visit the Brú na Bóinne Visitor Centre - site of the ancient megalithic tombs of Knowth and Newgrange.
+Stepping back in time, these UNESCO World Heritage listed passage tombs pre-date the Egyptian pyramids and epitomise ancient Neolithic history.
 Later we visit one of the most emotive sites in Ireland – the ruined monastic site of Monasterboice, with its round tower and tall Celtic high crosses.
 Peacefully surrounded by trees, the beautiful Muiredach cross is acknowledged as being the finest example of Celtic stonework.
 Entering Northern Ireland we reach Belfast where we stay the next three nights.

 Today we follow the Causeway Coastal route on the Antrim Coast to visit the UNESCO Heritage listed Giant’s Causeway.
 Supposedly built by an Irish giant called Finn McCool, this unique geological feature consists of 40,000 hexagonal, basalt columns cutting through the broad beaches, forming an intriguing, patterned promontory stretching out to sea.
 We also enjoy a tour through Bushmills Distillery – the oldest licenced whiskey distillery in the world.
 Time for a tipple!